oschmid/jkoppelwebcourse/3-RepresentableValidPrinciple.md

 1.
     ```
     // we could get most of the safety by having 'isPositionOccupied()' return a token needed
-    // to for move() and 'takeMoveBack()'.
+    // to call 'move()' and 'takeMoveBack()'.
 The token would be of type Either<Occupied, Unoccupied>
-    // and move() would accept Unoccupied and takeMoveBack() would accept Occupied.
+    // and 'move()' would accept only Unoccupied and 'takeMoveBack()' would accept only Occupied.
 Both token
     // types have constructors private to the *Game types.
     //
-    // But here's a way of getting true compile time guarrantee of only making valid moves
+    // But here's a way of getting true compile time guarrantee of only making valid moves:

     class NewGame {
     }